wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 When reviews take a long time to close it incentivizes placing a large number of changes in a single review.
 This makes changes more difficult to understand.
 To avoid this make reviews quick and easy.

 What does sign off on a code review mean?
+Make sure to have a clear definition of what signing off on a review means for everyone on the team.